WSG23/yosai_intel_dashboard_fresh/docs/upload_interface.md

 File previews are rendered as thumbnails for images or with a generic file icon for other types.

-On mobile devices a **Use Camera** button activates the device camera and inserts the captured photo into the file list.

 Behind the scenes the upload is handled by a background worker.
 A task ID is returned immediately and progress events are streamed over Server‑Sent Events at `/upload/progress/<task_id>`.
 When processing completes the UI refreshes the `file-info-store` so analytics pages can use the new data without reloading the entire app.

-Supported file types are CSV and JSON.
+Supported file types include CSV, JSON, and Excel (`.xls`/`.xlsx`).
 Large files are streamed to avoid exhausting browser memory.
 You may upload multiple files at once; they will be processed sequentially.

 ## Configuration Options